benopp99/DPMhalo/README.md

 # Brief Description

 This is a project to create atmospheric radial profiles for gaseous halos as a function of halo mass (M) and redshift (z).
 This model only creates 1-D spherical profiles and is meant to model the volume-filling component of the circumgalactic medium (CGM).
-Embedded, cloud-like structures are not directly modeled.
+Embedded, cloud-like structures are not modeled.
 A paper will be released, Oppenheimer, B. D.; Voit, G. M. et al..
 In the meantime, you are welcome to download version 0.X of this code.
 We encourage users to use these profiles in their research.

 # Installation